 It’s believed that the shooter as also involved in in some stabbing deaths prior to his shooting spree.
 At least two of the stabbing victims are believed to have been his roommates.

 “We are horrified and deeply saddened by the tragic events in Isla Vista last night….
 We grieve for the precious lives lost, and we share in the heartbreak of their families, friends, and classmates,” Henry T. Yang, chancellor of the university stated in a letter he released following the shootings.

-In the southbound lanes at the Red Road exit on the South Carolina Turnpike, a Friday morning accident occurred that only involved a single vehicle.
+In the southbound lanes at the Red Road exit on the Florida Turnpike, a Friday morning accident occurred that only involved a single vehicle.
 The investigation at the time only showed that the driver in an SUV went off the road and drove through trees on the side of the highway.

 The accident occurred at approximately 5:30am and the driver, Aurelia Aileen Canzoneri, was operating her 2003 Lincoln Navigator.
 The 39-year-old driver was wearing a seatbelt at the time of the accident, but unfortunately, she did not survive her injuries.

 Authorities are still investigating the cause of the crash.
 As of now, they are speculating that Canzoneri may have experienced a medical emergency or fallen asleep behind the wheel.

 No details have been released as to where she was headed or about her state before getting on the road that morning.
 Her family has not yet released a statement to the press to offer any information or answers as to why this accident might have occurred.